AidanDai/generator-large-fe/README.md

 # generator-large-fe

-> generator-large-fe - this is a powerful generator for Front end engineer or Full Stack Developer of Guokr, that can be used to create and Large FE projects that use React(antd or antd-mobile), Redux, Immutable, Express.
+> generator-large-fe is a powerful generator for Front end engineer or Full Stack Developer, that can be used to create and Large FE projects that use React(antd or antd-mobile), Redux, Immutable, Express.

 ## Installation